Killer Queen (video game): Development

 The game soon found itself intersecting with the growth of bar arcades, with Logan Arcade in Chicago becoming the first commercial home for an arcade version of Killer Queen.
 The game was a hit there, becoming popular enough to warrant an entire night dedicated to playing it each week, and popularizing a trend that would have many bar arcades hosting league nights for it, filling locations on otherwise less popular nights.
 Community became integral to the game, with leagues similar to the competitive pinball scene growing to include an eager new fan base.
 As multiple bar arcades reported success and revenues the team behind Killer Queen took it to the next level.
 They entered into the traditional arcade industry, looking to revitalize the space with modern, competitive gameplay in a traditional arcade cabinet.
 In 2016, Mikros and DeBonis contracted with Raw Thrills to build cabinets on a larger scale.
 The traditional arcade giant, headed by legendary designer Eugene Jarvis, made some changes to the cabinets and tweaks to the gameplay.
 The manufacturer upped the monitor size slightly, added retro style side art, included a tutorial for new players and added an AI system to fill in spots for groups less than 10 playing.

-Development continues on the game, with new maps, gameplay tweaks and more released through patches and updates to owners of the now 90 some cabinets in locations nationwide.
+Development continues on the game, with new maps, gameplay tweaks and more released through patches and updates to owners of the now 200+ cabinets in locations nationwide.

 Reception

 The arcade game was received well, finding success in bar arcades especially.
-It received multiple rewards, including the Developer’s Choice Award at 2013’s Indiecade and was a finalist at the Independent Games Festival in 2015.
+It received multiple awards, including the Developer’s Choice Award at 2013’s Indiecade and was a finalist at the Independent Games Festival in 2015.